- Can I really carry a loaded gun into the mall or other public area with one of these permits?

 Can I really carry a loaded gun into the mall or other public area with one of these permits?

-Yes you can–depending on your state laws–carry a loaded firearm pretty much any where you go (there are obvious and not so obvious restrictions to where you can carry–check your state site for that list).
+Yes you can–depending on your state laws–carry a loaded firearm (usually with a permit) in most public places (there are some obvious and not so obvious restrictions to where you can carry–check your state site for that list).

 Back to Top